Josediaz3008/SistemaDeGestionDeCitasClinicaPsicologia/Definicion de la Aplicación-ApplicationDefinition.md

 # Application Definition

 ## 1. Establish the Objective of the Application
-The main objective of the **Clinical Appointment Management System** is to modernize and automate appointment scheduling and therapeutic follow-up at the SEAP Psychology Clinic.
-This application is designed to:
+The main objective of the **Clinical Appointment Management System** is to modernize and automate appointment scheduling and therapeutic follow-up at the SEAP Clinic of the Faculty of Psychology UADY.
+With this product, we seek to:

 - **Optimize resource allocation:** Efficiently manage rooms, therapists, and schedules by minimizing errors and reducing administrative workload.
 - **Centralize and protect information:** Safeguard patient and professional data, ensuring confidentiality and compliance with data protection regulations.
 - **Enhance service quality:** Improve user satisfaction by providing performance indicators and statistical reports that support informed decision-making.